geoserver/geoserver/doc/en/developer/source/policies/security.rst

 * Issue tracker: If an issue is opened with a security vulnerability, send the link to SECURITY.md to the reporter and close the issue.

-* Public Email: If a geoserver-devel or geoserver-user email comes in reporting the vulnerability (or discussing a vulnerability) link to the the SECURITY.md file and invite parties to discussion on geoserver-security email list privately.
+* Public Email: If a geoserver-devel or geoserver-user email comes in reporting the vulnerability (or discussing a vulnerability), link to the SECURITY.md file and invite parties to a discussion on the geoserver-security email list privately.

 * Private Email: If you are contacted directly, share the SECURITY.md, and link to commercial support providers (which may include your employer of course).

-* Social media: Ask parties to respect coordinated vulnerability disclosure policy.
+* Social media: Ask parties to respect the coordinated vulnerability disclosure policy.

   Recognize that such communication is outside our control and do not further engage.